Best Beaches in West Maui Top Guide 2025

 The reefs you see take over 10,000 years to grow into large groups.

-Don’t stand up; ensure you are not hitting the coral with your fins in the shallow area.
+Don’t stand up; make sure you don’t hit the coral with your fins in the shallow area.

 ALWAYS snorkel and swim with a buddy.
 Do not go into the ocean alone, ever.